flotiq/flotiq-cli/README.md

 This command will import Content Objects from an MS Excel file to the given Content Type.

 **Parameters**
-* `ctdName` - API name of Content Type Definition you wish to import data to,
+* `ctdName` - API name of Content Type Definition you wish to import data to
-* `filePath` - the directory to the xlsx file you wish to import data from,
+* `filePath` - the path to the xlsx file you wish to import data from
-* `flotiqApiKey` - API key to your Flotiq account with read and write permissions.
+* `flotiqApiKey` - API key to your Flotiq account with read and write permissions

 **Flags**
-* `--limit=[number]` or `--l=[number]` - number of Content Objects imported counting from the top row, default: 10 000,
+* `--limit=[number]` or `--l=[number]` - number of Content Objects imported counting from the top row, default: 10 000
-* `--hideResults` or `--hr` - information about the import process will not appear in the console.
+* `--hideResults` or `--hr` - information about the import process will not appear in the console

 ### Display stats